 We have created a free online course on Indigenous peoples and the e-Community.
-The course explores the development of ICT in the context of settler colonialism and Indigenous resurgence.
+The course explores the development of Information and communications technology (ICT) in the context of settler colonialism and Indigenous resurgence.

 The course was initially developed in 2013-2014 as a for-credit course in the Department of Sociology at the University of New Brunswick (UNB).
 It was created by the First Nations Innovation (FNI) project, which is funded by the Social Sciences and Humanities Research Council of Canada.
 The project is a partnership between UNB, Atlantic Canada’s First Nations Help Desk, the First Nations Education Council in Quebec, and Keewaytinook Okimakanak in Ontario.This course was developed by Rob McMahon through his position as a UNB postdoctoral fellow with FNI in collaboration with Brian Beaton and Susan O’Donnell.